 Trains are linear, meaning if you want to go from one section to another, you may need to walk through one or more cars to get to the one you want to visit.

-It could be a hike from where you are to where you want to go on some trains.
+It could be a hike from where you are to where you want to go, or take some trains.

 A sliding door is found on each end of each car and has upper and lower (foot) buttons; hitting either will open the door.